LLNL/goTLS/README.md

 Go TLS
 ------

-go-tls is an automated TLS certificate issuance and management tool.
+gotls is an automated TLS certificate issuance and management tool.
 It can generate keys, CSRs, and optionally obtain the certificate with an internal Active Directory Certificate Services endpoint.